team-telnyx/telnyx-android-webrtc-library/README.md

 This is a pre-compiled version of Google's WebRTC library for Android, maintained by Telnyx.
 It serves as the foundation for the [Telnyx Android Voice SDK](https://github.com/team-telnyx/telnyx-webrtc-android).

+For more detailed information about this library, please refer to our official documentation at [Telnyx Precompiled WebRTC Library Documentation](https://developers.telnyx.com/docs/voice/webrtc/android-sdk/precompiled-library).

 For more information about WebRTC for Android, you can also refer to the [WebRTC-Android documentation](https://getstream.github.io/webrtc-android/).

 ## What this library is NOT